Casanova 70: Plot

 Andrea now takes the only alternative he knows: he returns to his Italian hometown and to Gigliola, his first sweetheart, who still resides there.
 Gigliola left him after the scandal in the circus, but she still loves him, and he hopes that her love will aid him in overcoming his problem.
 When she hears about Andrea's condition and his attempts to cure it, she pledges to give herself to him if doing so will cause him to cease seducing other women.
 However, Andrea cannot bear to seduce a woman whom he truly loves and instead spends the night with a woman who is reputed to bring ill fortune to her men.

 Andrea's next lover is a countess whose much older husband is believed to be deaf.
 She lures Andrea into a plot to murder her husband: they will seat him under a heavy and delicately balanced stone ball atop a wall, and at the slightest shock, the ball will fall on top of him.
 Aroused by such a dangerous venture, Andrea consents but does not actually intend to bring the plan to fruition.
 However, the count is not really deaf, and having heard the plan, he tries to turn it upon Andrea: he adjusts the ball to become even more unsteady, and convinces Andrea to take his seat.
-But the seat breaks under Andrea's weight and while the count sets up a new one, Andrea accidentally slams a door and causes the ball to fall on the count.
+But the seat breaks under Andrea's weight and while the count sets up a new one, Andrea accidentally slams a door and causes the ball to fall on the count, killing him.

 Andrea is put on trial for his supposed crime, which attracts wide publicity and interest.
 Many of his former lovers appear in court to speak about him, but only Gigliola believes in his innocence and attempts to defend him.
 The psychiatrist whom Andrea had consulted is called upon, but while testifying, he breaks down.
 All Andrea can offer the court is a heartfelt apology for his condition and the trouble that it has caused.
 At the last moment, news arrives that wins Andrea's acquittal: an autopsy has revealed that the count had sound hearing and should have been able to prevent his demise, and as such the death is considered an accident.